kaminiwalunj/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_04_Lab4_Ex3_PIM_Teammate_Approval.md

 ### Task 1 - Create an eligible group for the Intune Admin role

-For this final test of PIM in Adatum's pilot project, Holly has selected Alex Wilber and Joni Sherman to be eligible for the Intune admin role.
-To simplify future role assignments, Holly wants to create a security group, assign Alex and Joni to the group, and then assign the group to the Intune admin role - just as she previously did in the prior lab exercise for the Helpdesk administrator role.

 1. You should still be logged into LON-CL1 as the local **adatum\administrator** account, and in your Edge browser, you should still be logged into Microsoft 365 as Holly Dickson.